 9. Guanziling Hot Spring, Tainan City

-Fire and Water Cave is a geological phenomenon and is the most interesting, if not one of the best things to see in Taiwan.
-This cave outflows with a combination of methane gas and hot spring water, creating a fire which burns on water!
+Fire and Water Cave is a geological phenomenon that is the most interesting, if not one of the best, things to see in Taiwan.
+This cave outflows with a combination of methane gas and hot spring water, creating a fire that burns on water!

 This popular hot spring is located in Tainan City.
 It has been attracting people for almost three centuries.